-Following our improvement of information about rights and access to advocacy, there has been a significant increase in referrals for general advocacy support.
+Following our improvement of information about rights and access to advocacy, there has been a large increase in referrals for general advocacy support.
 Our Principal Social Worker (PSW) has raised awareness about the importance of advocacy and its different types.
 This has included a spotlight focus on advocacy in the monthly PSW Newsletter and changes to practice documentation to ensure sufficient prompts to consider advocacy when supporting someone.
-Adult Social Care in Doncaster benchmarks well on this measure but it is a vital area of practice we are always seeking to develop further.
+Adult Social Care in Doncaster benchmarks well on this measure (we show greater evidence of access to advocacy than many other councils) but it is a vital area of practice we are always seeking to develop further in our promotion of human rights.